<check against delivery>

 He credited Anna as “instrumental in ensuring that when the Liberal Party won government in 1996, it was with a record number of female representatives.”

-And I particularly admire Jason’s observation that one of her greatest powers was “the way she could bring light to an argument that seemed intractably cloaked in darkness”
+And I am particularly greatful for Jason’s observation that one of her greatest powers was “the way she could bring light to an argument that seemed intractably cloaked in darkness”.

 During her time as Director of the Equal Opportunity for Women in the Workplace Agency, appointed by former Prime Minister John Howard, Anna argued that “relying on just one half of the available workforce pool does not make business sense.”

 Anna was nothing if not a persistent, wise trailblazer.
-She brought her convictions and values to every role she had, across the private sector and in government.
+She brought her convictions and values to every role she held; across the private sector and in government and beyond.

 She continued that tireless work as CEO of the Australian Retailers Association.

-At its heart, I believe Anna’s conviction was about the success of our nation.
-She firmly believed that Australia could only succeed when everyone’s talents were respected; when everyone could be effective and productive; and where everyone belonged in our great national story.
+At its heart, I believe Anna’s conviction was about the success of our nation - the success of us as a great Australia.
+She firmly believed that we could only succeed when everyone’s talents were respected; when everyone could be effective and productive; and where everyone belonged in our great national story.
 And her concern for those left out reminds me so much of the work of one of my predecessors, Sir William Deane, who I will speak of later.

 So I am feeling deeply honoured today.

-Given Anna’s vision for a diverse, inclusive Australia, today I thought it appropriate to share with you what I have seen, heard and learnt over my first 12 months as your Governor-General about our successful, modern nation.
+Given Anna’s vision for a diverse, inclusive Australia, today I chose to speak to you and share with you, something quite simple - what I have seen, heard and learnt over my first 12 months as your Governor-General about our successful, modern nation.

 As you know, I am only the second woman to hold this office.